 The Public Health Agency of Canada’s MHP-IF seeks to learn about promising approaches for advancing mental health promotion among young Canadians, with an emphasis on increasing health equity.
-The MHP-IF is a 10-year investment starting in late 2019.
-The first phase is focused on the design, development, delivery and initial testing of project interventions, partnership development, and creating conditions for long-term success, such as broader implementation and scale up, as appropriate.
+The MHP-IF is a 10-year investment that started in 2019.
+The first phase focused on the design, development, delivery and initial testing of project interventions, partnership development, and creating conditions for long-term success, such as broader implementation and scale up, as appropriate.
 The second phase supports full implementation, adaptation, assessment, scaling and evaluation of the interventions across multiple populations, communities and settings, including the development of vested partnerships and networks.

 Twenty projects were funded in Phase 1, with fifteen continuing to Phase 2.
 These projects are diverse.
 They: